-• The odd occasion of falling out with friends, name calling, arguments or when the occasional trick or joke is played on someone.
+- The odd occasion of falling out with friends, name calling, arguments or when the occasional trick or joke is played on someone - A one-off incident where a child/ group has hurt, upset of injured another child/ group

 2. Where does bullying happen?